A fast-paced gag-orientated studio-based BBC One sitcom starring Lee Mack as a lazy slacker and Tim Vine as his uptight best mate

 A couple of the jokes do fall flat, but when there are more witty lines in a minute of this show than most sitcoms manage in their whole half-hour, who cares?

 The second series of NGO did suffer slightly from the introduction of a number of new characters: Barbara the cleaner was not liked by all, and some felt the relationship between Lucy and her older boyfriend Guy was a bit 'clunky'.
 However, this second series did still achieve the main objective: delivering more gag-filled half-hours into living rooms.

-We suggest that the main strength of this comedy is in the friendship between Lee and Tim and the banter that goes on between them.
-This marvellous chemistry was watered down a little in Series 3, but thankfully there were more Tim-Lee scenes in the fourth run.
+A key strength of Not Going Out was in the friendship between Lee and Tim and the banter between them.
+This marvellous chemistry was watered down a little in Series 3, but returned to earlier form in the fourth and fifth series.